AbdulShabazz/OpenAI-gpt-2/README.md

 - `gpt.py` and the APIs in `gpt_core_v2.py` will be updated as needed to reflect the latest achitecture and or interaction methods for the GPT-2 model.
 - Future versions of the API file will follow a similar naming convention (e.g., `gpt_core_vW.X.Y.Z.py` for subsequent updates).

-## Usage

-This repository is meant to be a starting point for researchers and engineers to experiment with GPT-2.

-For basic information, see our [model card](./model_card.md).

 ### Some caveats